Suyashtnt/personal-website/src/lib/posts/sveltekit-guide-part-2.md

     }

     // The internal todo list
+    // This is the wrong way to do it,
-    let todos: Todo[] = []
+    // but we'll fix it and move the logic to the server in the next post let todos: Todo[] = []

     const addTodo = (text: string) => {
-        // in order to get svelte to update the list,
+        // In order to get Svelte to update the list,
         // we need to reassign the todos variable todos = [
             ...todos,